shrinerb/shrine/README.md

 # Shrine

-Shrine is a toolkit for handling file uploads in Ruby applications.
+Shrine is a toolkit for file attachments in Ruby applications.

 If you're new, you're encouraged to read the [introductory blog post] which explains the motivation behind Shrine.